 - ½ - 1 teaspoon salt, to taste

-- Preheat oven to 425º F with your rack in the center position.
+- Preheat oven to 450º F with your rack in the center position.
 Prepare a parchment lined baking sheet.

-- Cut in the cold vegan butter (*I use Miyoko's European style cultured butter) until even, crumbly mixture (like small peas).
-Use a pastry cutter, cross cut (scissor) with two kitchen knives or grate ice cold butter on box grater.
+- Cut in the cold, dairy-free butter until it's an even, crumbly mixture (like flour covered cottage cheese).
+Use a pastry cutter, cross cut (scissor motion) with two kitchen knives or grate frozen butter on box grater.

 - Turn out dough onto lightly floured surface.
-Working quickly, laminate the dough 8-10 times by folding it in half and pressing it back onto itself - gathering up the crumbly bits as you go to build some layers. *Don't overwork the dough.
+Working quickly, laminate the dough 10-12 times by folding it in half and pressing it back onto itself - gathering up the crumbly bits as you go to build some layers. *Don't overwork the dough.

-- Cut with round cookie cutter (mine is 2.5") OR to avoid scraps or re-rolling, cut with a sharp knife into ~3" squares or diamonds.
+- Cut with round cookie cutter (recommend 2.5") OR cut with a sharp knife into ~3" squares.

-- Place on parchment-lined baking sheet until almost touching*.
-Brush with some additional plant-based milk to enhance golden tops.
+- Place on parchment-lined baking sheet with some room between.
+Optional: Brush with additional plant-based milk to enhance golden tops

-- Pro Tip: Placing the biscuits closer together will yield soft-sided biscuits that will rise a little taller and straighter.
+- Pro Tip: Placing the biscuits closer together will yield soft-sided biscuits.
 If you prefer a crispier edge, place the biscuits 1" or more apart on baking sheet.

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.